mabur/aaa/README.md

 * At least one of the inputs `in_left` and `in_right` is a container.
 The other could be a scalar.

 ## Euclidean space algorithms
-An Euclidean space adds operations for computing lengths, angles and distances of vectors:
+An Euclidean space also has operations for computing lengths, angles and distances of vectors:
 * `n = norm(v)` computes the Euclidean norm of a vector.
 We often call this the length of the vector.
 * `n2 = squared_norm(v)` computes the squared Euclidean norm of a vector.
 * `d = dot(v1, v2)` computes the dot product of two vectors.
 This is also called the Euclidean inner product.
 Angles between vectors can be defined using this.